opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 Wait for the export to complete, which may take a minute.
 Once Data Prepper displays a log, for example, `org.opensearch.dataprepper.plugins.source.s3.ScanObjectWorker - Received all acknowledgments for folder partition`, open `http://localhost:5601` to access OpenSearch Dashboards.

-Go to the **Dev Tools** application and enter `GET mongodb-index/_search` into the console editor to retrieve the MongoDB documents you created in step 2.
+Go to the **Dev Tools** application and enter `GET mongodb-index/_search` in the console editor to retrieve the MongoDB documents you created in step 2.

 #### Step 10: Add sample documents to MongoDB
 Add sample documents to MongoDB using the following command: